adventuregamestudio/ags/Android/README.md

 It must be compiled using the Android NDK.
 This can simply be done by running ndk-build within the <SOURCE>Android/library directory.

-e.g. (assuming the ndk is installed in /opt)
+e.g. (assuming the NDK is installed in /opt)

     $ export PATH=$PATH:/opt/android-ndk-r16b
     $ cd <SOURCE>/Android/library